As Trump's tariffs take shape, is America really winning?

 The Yale Budget Lab now estimates the average effective tariff rate will be around 18.3%, compared to its initial estimate of an average of more than 20% after Trump's "Liberation Day" announcement in April — but that's still about a sixfold increase from what Americans were used to paying before Trump returned to the White House.

-But here's the other thing to keep in mind: tariffs, according to the Yale Budget Lab, will still be at their highest levels since 1935.
+Here's the other thing to keep in mind: Tariffs, according to the Yale Budget Lab, will still be at their highest levels since 1935.

 The U.S. will raise money from tariffs — but it's still heavily in debt